asterisk/asterisk/doc/UPGRADE-staging/README.md

 only time that it is necessary to add something to the UPGRADE-staging directory is if you are making a breaking change to an existing feature in Asterisk.
 The file does not need to have a meaningful name, but it probably should.
-If there are multiple items that need documenting, each can be separated with a subject line, which should always start with "Subject:", followed by the subject of the change.
-This is case sensitive!
-For example, if you are making a change to PJSIP, then you might add the file "res_pjsip_breaking_change" to this directory, with a short description of what it does.
+If there are multiple items that need documenting, you can add multiple files, each with their own description.
+If the message is going to be the same for each subject, then you can add multiple subject headers to one file.
+The "Subject: xxx" line is case sensitive!
+For example, if you are making a change to PJSIP, then you might add the file "res_pjsip_my_cool_feature" to this directory, with a short description of what it does.
 If you are adding multiple entries, they should be done in the same commit to avoid merge conflicts.
 Here's an example:

 > Subject: res_pjsip
+> Subject: Core
 >
-> Here's a pretty good description of what I changed that explains exactly what
+> Here's a pretty good description of my new feature that explains exactly what
-> it does and why it breaks things (and why they needed to be broken).
+> it does and how to use it.

+Here's a master-only example:

+> Subject: res_ari
+> Master-Only: True
 >
-> Subject: core
-> Master-Only: true
->
-> Here's another description of something else I added that is a big enough
+> This change will only go into the master branch.
+The "Master-Only" header
-> change to warrant another entry in the UPDATE.txt file.
+> will never be in a change not in master.

 Note that the second subject has another header: "Master-Only".
 Changes that go into the master branch and ONLY the master branch are the only ones that should